 We love this book.
 This is another installment in Carole P. Roman’s travel series which aims to educate children about different cultures and places around the world in a fun and interesting way.
 Think of Lonely Planet for children with more of a focus on cultural diversity and the ties that bind us all together as humans.
 This book does a fantastic job of getting kids interested in learning about the culture, customs, and language of Peru.
 It is a great read in general, but especially before traveling to Peru.

 Secret of the Andes by Ann Nolan Clark

 Simply put, this book is an excellent choice for young readers who are traveling to Peru as it is very informative, and can help them prepare for a trip.
 This book is incredibly well written, very descriptive and you find yourself walking along with the young Incan boy on his adventures to find a family.

 While the other books listed here are short, and meant for very young children, this is a novel meant for older children around the ages of 10-12 (3rd to 7th grade).
 Some of the story is a little slow going, but if you stick it out it has an excellent meaning behind it.

-Best Peru Books For Children – To Purchase These Books Click On The Links Below
+Best Peru Books For Children – To Purchase These Books Click On The Books Below

 Looking For Peru Family Travel Advice?